How to read/write NTFS drive on macOS Big Sur?

 Solution 1: Use the third party NTFS for Mac software

-Following are several software tnat can write NTFS drive on your Mac:
+Following are several software that can read/write NTFS drive on your Mac:

 1. iBoysoft NTFS for Mac

-iBoysoft NTFS for Mac is a simple app that can read and write NTFS drive on macOS Big Sur/Catalina/Mojave/High Sierra.
+iBoysoft NTFS for Mac is a simple tool that can read and write NTFS drive on macOS Big Sur/Catalina/Mojave/High Sierra.
+What's more, iBoysoft NTFS for Mac is fully compatible with Apple Silicon M1 Mac.

 2. M3 BitLocker Loader for Mac

-M3 BitLocker Loader for Mac is a simple and easy-to-use tool which can unlock BitLocker encrypted NTFS, FAT32, exFAT drive and enable to read/write BitLocker encrypted drive like a Mac's native drive after supplying the password.
+In fact, M3 BitLocker Loader for Mac is a simple and easy-to-use tool which can open BitLocker encrypted drive on your Mac so that you can read/write BitLocker encrypted drive like a Mac's native drive after supplying the password.

 3. iBoysoft Drive Manager